Academic Standings

 The following additional conditions apply to students who require two or three remedial courses from among ENG 001, MAT 001, MAT 002, MAT 003, RDG 001, RDG 002, WRT 001.

-In addition to fulfilling their remediation requirements specified in the previous section, these students must enroll in NCC 101 – The College Experience, during the summer or winterim session prior to their first semester of attendance, or during their first semester of attendance.
+In addition to fulfilling their remediation requirements specified in the previous section, these students must enroll in NCC 101 – The College Experience, during their first semester of attendance.

 Students required to enroll in NCC 101 and who do not successfully complete the course must register again for NCC 101 until they do so.